 Applicants must submit a 3-5 page career development plan (no more than 5 pages; references are not included in page count) that includes, but is not limited to, the following:

-The required Research Plan should follow the standard NIH format (PHS 398).
+The required Research Plan for the KL2 application should include a Project Summary/Abstract in addition to a Research Plan that follows the standard NIH format (PHS 398).

 The Research Plan includes:

 |Project Summary/Abstract||1 page|